Party-Hats/Dota-Quiz-Twitch-Bot/README.md

 * `answerPrefix`: The prefix, that has to be used when answering the question.
 See [General Features](#general) for details

 ###### noQuestion
-A user asked for the current question or tried to answer a question, when none is currently open.
+A user asked for the current question or tried to answer a question, when none is currently open.<br/>
 This message can be [disabled completely](#reacttonoquestion)

 Variables:
 * `user`: The user, that sent the message

 ###### wrongAnswer
-The wrong answer was given for a question
+The wrong answer was given for a question<br/>
 This message can be [disabled completely](#reacttowronganswer)

 Variables: